SomeMoosery/compendium/Architecture/README.md

 # Web Application & Software Architecture 101:

+## Big Ideas
+- You generally want to keep nondeterminism (I/O, mutation, etc) at the edges
+- You want low coupling, high cohesion: components should depend on each other as little as possible, and that component does one thing and does it well
+- Common Closure Principle: code that changes together, lives together

 ## Tiers of Applications:
 1. 1-Tier: All the code is on one machine (client, database, everything) - this is what like video games, MS Excel, etc are
     - No network latency